CESARDELATORRE/MLNET-Posts/Posts/001-Running-MLNET-Models-in-ASPNETCore/Running-MLNET-Models-in-ASPNETCore.md

 Well, that is partially true, but there are important caveats here and this is the reason why I created this blog post, precisely. ;)

-# Sharing the ML model (ITransformer) across HTTP requests in ASP.NET Core
+# Approach A: Sharing the ML model (ITransformer) across HTTP requests in ASP.NET Core

 Therefore, the first optimization you could do would be to cache in memory the ML model object that you loaded from the .zip file, so it can be re-used across many Http requests.